 The common furniture beetle is the most widespread wood-boring beetle in the UK.
 It’s greenish-brown in colour, around 3 to 4.5 mm in length and ‘beetle-shaped’.

-When they exit the wood as adults, they will bore 2mm wide holes in the surface, which should be clearly visible.
+When they exit the wood as adults, they will bore 2mm wide holes in the surface, which should be visible.

 2. Death Watch Beetle